fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE4.md

 # Lifecycle: Not ready

-Move to the MGN Console https://console.aws.amazon.com/mgn/home
+Head to the MGN dashboard: [https://console.aws.amazon.com/mgn/home](https://console.aws.amazon.com/mgn/home)

 In the menu select `Source servers` and click on your source server